jadebono/DLT5141/html/css.md

 ### `Color Attributes`

 There are two main color attributes: **color** and **background-color**.
-They have a number of values that will be listed in the appropriate sections below
+They have a number of values that will be listed in the appropriate sections below.

 1. **color**: sets the color of text in an element.
 1. **background-color**: sets the color of the background of the element.